Italian cuisine: Early modern era

 Particular attention is given to seasons and places where fish should be caught.
 The final volume includes pies, tarts, fritters, and a recipe for a sweet Neapolitan pizza (not the current savoury version, as tomatoes had not yet been introduced to Italy).
 However, such items from the New World as corn (maize) and turkey are included.
 Eventually, through the Columbian exchange, Italian cuisine would also adopt not just tomatoes as a key flavour, but also beans, pumpkins, courgette, and peppers, all of which came from the Americas during the last few hundred years.

 In the first decade of the 17th century, Giacomo Castelvetro wrote Brieve racconto di tutte le radici, di tutte l'erbe e di tutti i frutti che crudi o cotti in Italia si mangiano, translated into English by Gillian Riley.
 Originally from Modena, Castelvetro moved to England because he was a Protestant.
 The book lists Italian vegetables and fruits along with their preparation.
 He featured vegetables as a central part of the meal, not just as accompaniments.
-Castelvetro favoured simmering vegetables in salted water and serving them warm or cold with olive oil, salt, fresh ground pepper, lemon juice, verjus or orange juice.
+Castelvetro favoured simmering vegetables in salted water and serving them warm or cold with olive oil, salt, freshly ground pepper, lemon juice, verjus or orange juice.
 He also suggested roasting vegetables wrapped in damp paper over charcoal or embers with a drizzle of olive oil.
 Castelvetro's book is separated into seasons with hop shoots in the spring and truffles in the winter, detailing the use of pigs in the search for truffles.